Frequent questions: Certified translations

 1. What is a certified translation?

-The “certified translation” includes a statement by a sworn translator who attests with his/her stamp and signature the completeness and accuracy of the translation with regard to the original document.
-This certification turns the translation into an official document.
+The “certified translation” – or official translation – iincludes the statement of a sworn translator attesting the completeness and accuracy of the translation with regard to the original document.

 In the case of official documents, public authorities, institutions and employers often demand certified translations.
 However, it may be useful to inquire about the specific requirements of your case.